dewynl/msc-ai-capstone-project/docs/dissertation.md

 ### 6.2.4 Application Interface and User Experience

-The Streamlit web application provides an accessible interface for educators to interact with the syllabus generation system, demonstrating the practical deployment of the research prototype.
+The Streamlit web application provides an accessible interface for educators to interact with the syllabus generation system, demonstrating the practical deployment of the research prototype (implementation details and deployment links in Appendix B).
 This section presents the application's user interface and workflow, showcasing how the technical architecture translates into usable educational technology.

 **Interface Overview and Input Specification**